 Wisdom Teeth Austin TX

 If you need to have your wisdom teeth removed, you are not alone — millions of wisdom teeth are removed in America every single year.
-If you need to have your wisdom teeth removed, or if you think you might need to eventually, Dr. Emily Zaramella, DDS can perform these tooth extractions for you.
+If you need to have your wisdom teeth removed, or if you think you might need to eventually, Emily Ianno Zaramella, DDS can perform these tooth extractions for you.
 It is best to take this preventative care before your wisdom teeth start to cause you pain and trouble.

 What are Wisdom Teeth?